benjamingwynn/verysmoothscroll.js/README.md

 * Opera 23+
 * iOS Safari 9.2+

+Use ./verysmoothscroll.legacy.js or ./verysmoothscroll.legacy.min.js

-Compatibility can be taken even futher with vendor prefixes, such as `-webkit-transition` and `-webkit-translate`, which may will be implemented in the legacy version of verysmoothscroll.js.
+Compatibility can be taken even futher with vendor prefixes, such as `-webkit-transition` and `-webkit-translate`, if required.
+But, if you need to support browsers older than the ones above, this may not be the script for you.

 # Controlling speed and animation curve